Thomas Molloy: Political life

 In 1884, Molloy was elected to the Perth City Council, where he represented the Central and West wards until 1906.
-In December 1891, Dr Edward Scott resigned from the Western Australian Legislative Assembly seat of Perth, and Molloy nominated for the resulting by-election which he won against mayor Edward Keane, and was duly appointed to the vacancy on 13 January 1892.
+In December 1891, Edward Scott resigned from the Western Australian Legislative Assembly seat of Perth, and Molloy nominated for the resulting by-election which he won against mayor Edward Keane, and was duly appointed to the vacancy on 13 January 1892.
 In this, he had been supported by the infant Trades and Labor Council, who were advocating electoral reform, payment of Members of Parliament, prohibition of Asian immigration and introduction of an arbitration court.
 Being Roman Catholic and not part of the landed classes which dominated the Parliament of that time, he proved to be somewhat populist in character, advocating universal suffrage and public ownership of power and utilities.
 However, he became embroiled in a controversy regarding education which split the labour movement along sectarian lines.
 In 1892, the Forrest government had overseen the creation of a Department of Education under ministerial control, while maintaining state aid to private schools.
 A National Education League led by prominent Congregationalist George Randell, led the cause against this, arguing that it was an obstacle to the creation of an efficient education system.
 In response, the Catholic Vicar General, Father Anselm Bourke, established the Education Defence League with the assistance of Molloy and fellow Catholic MLAs Timothy Quinlan and Alfred Canning.
 The issue became a major one in the 1894 election amongst the voting public, with all three MLAs losing their seats—Molloy being defeated by Randell himself.

 After this loss, Molloy unsuccessfully contested the Metropolitan Province seat in the Western Australian Legislative Council in 1894, when the body became fully elective.
 He then attempted to re-enter Parliament on a further twelve occasions under a variety of party labels or as an independent, and then as a Nationalist Party candidate from 1917 onwards.
 His last effort was at a by-election for the Metropolitan Province in 1932.

 He continued through this period as a Perth City councillor, serving as mayor of Perth in 1908–09 and 1911–12.
 He was known as something of a radical, espousing similar causes to those he had supported previously, with a notable achievement during his time as mayor being the ending of Perth Gas Company's monopoly on power and lighting in 1912.
 He also advocated public ownership of Perth's tramways, but was outnumbered by other councillors—transport remained in private ownership until the advent of the Metropolitan Transport Trust in 1958.
 He also opposed admission charges to enter public space and sporting events on the Esplanade, and supported the construction of free public baths.
 After 1912, he tried repeatedly to become mayor again with poor results, being labelled "too stubborn and disputatious to work with".